 Trimming and edging go hand-in-hand, and if you don’t want to purchase separate tools for each task, the BLACK+ DECKER 2-in-1 String Grass Trimmer/Lawn Edger is a convenient combo unit for your yard.
 This corded tool weighs 5.5 pounds, making it easy to handle, and its head rotates to switch between string trimming and edging.
 However, keep in mind that this tool uses string trimmer line—not a metal blade—to cut edges, so the results may not be as precise or clean as a standard edger.

 This 2-in-1 tool has an adjustable shaft, allowing you to change its length to suit your stature, and an automatic feed system keeps the line at the perfect length—no bumping required.
-Its PowerDrive transmission helps prevent bogging down in heavy grass and weeds, and a cord retainer stops the extension cord from accidentally disconnecting during use.
+Its PowerDrive transmission helps prevent bogging down in heavy grass and weeds, and a lock stops the extension cord from accidentally disconnecting during use.
 Because it relies on a power cord for operation, you need to navigate around the cord as you work, but the upside is you never run out of battery power mid-job.

 Best Gas: Husqvarna 525ECS 7.5-in Gas Lawn Edger

 Auto-return stop switch

 The Husqvarna Gas Lawn Edger is powered by a 25.4cc engine that allows it to cut through even the thickest grass and dirt with ease.
 While this heavy-duty edger is designed for professional turf maintenance, it’s comfortable to use during long home-yard work sessions, thanks to its balanced, ergonomic design.
 The edger is equipped with a 7.5-inch forged steel blade, and it cuts to a maximum 2.5 inches.